AmrDeveloper/Amun/docs/reference/struct.md

 ## Destructor

-Current Jot design has not destructor, but for destructors you can easily depend on `defer` feature to got the same feature for example
+Current Amun design has not destructor, but for destructors you can easily depend on `defer` feature to got the same feature for example

 ```
 var point : *Point = create_poinnt();